Ice Shanties in Massachusetts: A Guide from Someone Who’s Fished Through the Ice

 Locations and Regulations

 Several lakes and ponds in Massachusetts allow ice fishing with shanties.
-Popular spots include Lake Quinsigamond, Wachusett Reservoir, and Lake Chaubunagungamaug.
-Each location has specific regulations regarding shanty use.
-Typically, these rules cover shanty size, placement, and duration of use.
+Popular spots include Lake Quinsigamond, Wachusett Reservoir, and — my personal favorite for the name alone — Lake Chaubunagungamaug (Webster Lake).
+Each location has specific regulations about shanty size, placement, and how long you can leave them.

 Safety Considerations